Toasted Coconut Pear Muffins taste like a fresh spiced pear with a delicate coconut crunch.

 So, as a child, I had to strategically get my sweet tooth fix in other ways.
 Every once in a while I would spy a bag of coconut in the refrigerator.
 When my mom wasn’t looking, I’d pull out a few fingers full and oh my gosh I was in heaven.

-When I was making this pear muffin recipe I really thought coconut and pear would be a great combination.
-By toasting the sweetened coconut it takes on a nutty flavor and loses some of the artificial sweetness that I think turned John off.
+When I was making this pear muffin recipe I really thought pear and coconut would be a great combination.

 How to toast coconut:

-You can store it in an airtight container in the freezer for up to 2 months or at room temperature for 5 days.
+You can store toasted coconut in an airtight container in the freezer for up to 2 months or at room temperature for 5 days.
 Make sure nothing sits on top of it.
 Toasted coconut crushes easily.

 What are the best pears for baking?

 Generally, it’s recommended that you use a firmer pear such as Bosc and Anjou varieties.
-I like Bartlett pears which aren’t a firm pear but taste amazing.
-I was just careful to fold the pears into the batter instead of using an electric mixer which would break them down.
-It worked perfectly.
+I like Bartlett pears which aren’t firm pears but they’re juicy and delicious.

 What spices and flavors go with pears?